mparmol/BacterialCore/README.md

 	1. Complete pipeline; Detection of non-overlapping OTUs present in 100% of the samples, followed by the detection of nodes in the phylogenetic tree present in 100% of the samples.
 Finally this script will perform a Venn diagram to look for the shared core reads that exists between the OTUs and Tree approaches.
 	2. Only detection of non-overlapping OTUs present in 100% of the samples.
 	3. Only detection of nodes present in 100% of the samples.
-	4. Only venn diagram to look for the shared core reads that exists between the OTUs and Tree approaches previously generated.
+	4. Only Venn diagram to look for the shared core reads that exists between the OTUs and Tree approaches previously generated.

 - Initial clustering threshold with pick_otus; -initial_level #This is the first clustering threshold that will be performed by pick_otus (default 0.97).